Gonzalo1985/era5.aws/README.md

 ## Package Installation

-From the folder with the files contained in the repository, execute the following command:
+From the folder cloned with the files of the repository, execute the following command:

 ``` r